datahop/Proof-of-Prestige/README.md

 * Accept file transfer acknowledgments, verify them and update user prestige (DeliverTx())
 * Make Tendermint to use prestige values instead of stake (where to store user’s prestige?
 Bank?
 Or custom structures? - need to consult Cosmos guys on that)

+### State Modification Messages
+* RegisterTransfer - register a transfer between 2 peers specifying sender, receiver, filename and an amount of exchanged prestige